Adult Swim/Program Listing

 Stiff 2007 Live-action horror/comedy developed by Matt Maiellaro and aired on Halloween.

 That Crook'd 'Sipp 2007 Pilot aired May 13, 2007 and six episodes were greenlit for broadcast in 2008 but never aired.
-After over a year of silence, the series has apparently been scrapped and reworked as a 60-minute special airing in Fall 2009 called Freaknik: The Musical.
+After sitting in limbo until mid 2009, the series has apparently been scrapped and reworked as a 60-minute special airing in March 2010 called Freaknik: The Musical.

 Tyrone's Inferno 2008 A series bible was written and much of the series developed by creator Evan Dorkin before the plug was pulled for budgetary reasons before a pilot was animated.